balthorium/pcg-id/draft-abiggs-saag-primitives-for-confidential-groups.md

   * a tag indicating the operation type ("add" or "remove"), and
   * the acct URI of the entity being either added to or removed from the group.

-In addition to the above attributes, the first block of the chain, referred to here as the genesis block, also includes the following attributes:
+In addition to the above attributes the first block of the chain, or genesis block, also includes the following attributes:

   * a URI that uniquely identifies the group communications resource,
   * the acct URI {{RFC7565}} of the group moderator (optional), and